 MediCarrera’s Free Intensive Language Course for Doctors and Nurses

 The course is proven to be incredibly efficient and quite hard.
 The Swedish and Norwegian intensive course takes around 4 months, while the Danish one takes around 5 months.

 The ‘learning by doing’ concept

-The essence of MediCarrera’s approach is that the whole family is included from the very beginning of the process.
-They are participating in the free intensive course in order to learn the language as fast and efficient as possible.
-Since every relocation is different, Medicarrera tries to find the best possible solution for each family.
-You will focus on learning medical language together with the other doctors, whereas the family members will focus on learning daily vocabulary.
+The essence of our approach is that the whole family is included from the very beginning of the process.
+They participate in the intensive course in order to learn the language as fast and efficient as possible.
+Since every relocation is different, we try to find the best possible solution for each family.
+The specialist will focus on learning the medical language together with the other doctors, whereas the family members will focus on learning daily vocabulary.

 “Luckily, there was no major problem with the language.
 However, it was a bit difficult to understand some people, who are from very small villages, because of the strong dialect.
 But this happens to native speakers, who have been speaking Norwegian all of their life, as well!
 Now, after a while, it has become easier to speak Norwegian than English.”

 “The language course was really structured.
 We had an amazing teacher, who I would like to thank for being so strict with us.
 It helped us a lot once we moved.
 Plus it was quite gratifying to see people surprised when they heard us speaking Danish!
 I don’t deny that the first months were tough.
 Learning a new language from scratch is always a bit hard but we eventually got familiar with it”.

 “They predicted we would experience difficulties at a certain point in the language course.
 And they were right!
 We hit a wall and lost our confidence at one point, but then they encouraged us, kept our motivation up and we managed to get through the most difficult part.”